terascope/kafka-assets/README.md

 ### Kafka Reader

-Read data from a kafka topic
+Read data in chunks from a kafka topic

 **Name:** `kafka_reader`